 A study conducted by the Lumina Foundation called “It’s Not Just the Money”, reports that college graduates are 44 percent healthier than their non-graduate peers.
 According to a study published by JAMA Internal Medicine, college education typically results in healthier habits, occupations with healthier working conditions and better access to healthcare.
 They are also less likely to smoke and more likely to wear a seatbelt, exercise, see a doctor regularly, volunteer, and (believe it or not) live longer.

+Are college graduates happier?
+College graduates are more likely to remain happy, as reported by Huffington Post.
 You are more likely to see your glass as half full with a college education.
-College graduates are more likely to remain happy, as reported by Huffington Post.
 They typically have a greater sense of personal well-being and life satisfaction than those without a higher education qualification.
 Additionally, college degree may give you a better shot at job happiness, too.
 According to GenFKD, more workers are happy than unhappy with their jobs.
 This could also be due to promotions and job advancement as well as more opportunities that come with that experience.

 Children benefit when their parents have a college degree.
 A study from NCES indicates children whose parents attended college are much more likely to attend university (and graduate) themselves.
 This is especially good news for returning students with children, who may find themselves sacrificing some family time now to pursue the degree.
 In addition to laying the foundation for better health and well-being in the future, college-bound parents can serve as positive role models for their children while still in school.

 Marriages thrive with higher education, too.
 College graduates seek to build a mutually fulfilling marriage and strive to pursue family stability, as reported by the Atlantic.
 The report suggests that high school graduates seem less likely to marry, and when they do marry, they are less satisfied and more likely to divorce.
 One reason for this is there are less good jobs available for those with less education.